Online Therapy across Delaware, Pennsylvania, & Maryland

 -

 Most people start with weekly sessions so we can build momentum.
 Over time, that might shift depending on what you need.
 Some folks come for a few months to work on something specific; others stay longer to do deeper work.
-There’s no one-size-fits-all timeline—we’ll check in along the way and figure out what feels right.
+There’s no one-size-fits-all timeline - we can continue to check in about what feels right as we work together.

 -